 - If the person who is trespassing is carrying a firearm or other dangerous weapon, it is considered an Armed Trespass that is a 3⁰ Felony punishable by up to 5 years in Florida State Prison.

-The first avenue of a defense to these facts is that the sidewalk is not part of the building.
+The first avenue of defense to these facts is that the sidewalk is not part of the building.
 Under Florida Law, a structure includes the “curtilage” surrounding the structure.
-A curtilage is the enclosed space of ground and outbuildings immediately surrounding the structure.
+Curtilage is the enclosed space of ground and outbuildings immediately surrounding the structure.
 More often than not this applies to a surrounding fence or something that encloses the grounds around the building.
-This does not include decorative flower beds, or a sidewalk that is open to the public.
+This does not include decorative flower beds or a sidewalk that is open to the public.

-If you have been arrested or charges with a Trespass and think there’s not a defense available, call the Tampa Trespass Criminal Attorneys at Taracks & Associates for a Free Consultation at 813-281-2897.
+If you have been arrested or charged with a Trespass and think there’s not a defense available, call the Tampa Trespass Criminal Attorneys at Taracks & Associates for a Free Consultation at (813) 990-0599.